yukikongju/yukikongju.github.io/_posts/2021-04-07-math-curriculum.md

 Additionally, I altough it doesn't provide an in-depth explanation on the theory behind ODEs, [Schaum's Differential Equations] offers a large range of problem with their solutions.
+I also like [math24.net](https://math24.net/topics-differential-equations.html) for quick sneek peaks and examples.

 - [Professor Butler - Ordinary Differential Equations](https://www.calc4.org/)
 - Textbook: Georges Simoons - Differential Equations with Applications and Historical Notes